Update sphinx for doc/requirements.txt

 $ pip install -U Sphinx

-In addition to Sphinx you will also need the following requirements (not covered by requirements.txt):
+In addition to Sphinx you will also need the following requirements (covered by doc/requirements.txt):

 $ pip install openstackdocstheme reno 'reno[sphinx]'